Transformational

 How long does a bursary last?

-Bursaries at the Dragon are awarded for the duration of a child’s time at the Prep (Year 4 – E Block – through to Year 8 – A Block).
-They are reviewed annual to ensure continued eligibility.
+Bursaries at the Dragon are awarded for the duration of a child’s time at the Prep (Year 4 (E Block) through to Year 8 (A Block).
+They are reviewed annually to ensure continued eligibility.

 Who can I contact with further questions?